 History of the Village

 If you're a guest of the nearby La Romana resorts, this is a must-visit stop.
 The village is free to guests at Casa de Campo since it is part of that resort.
-All others pay a $25 admission fee.
-Casa de Campo is a huge resort complex set on the Caribbean Sea with a broad range of accommodations including hotel rooms and villas, two world-class golf courses, and amenities such as polo fields, a shooting center, marina, shopping mall, and much more.
+All others pay an admission fee.
+Casa de Campo is a massive resort complex set on the Caribbean Sea with a broad range of accommodations including hotel rooms and villas, two world-class golf courses, and amenities such as polo fields, a shooting center, marina, shopping mall, and much more.

 The Altos de Chavon village was created in the late 1970s by Italian master designer and cinematographer Roberto Coppa, and designed by Dominican architect Jose Antonio Caro.